reactioncommerce/reaction/README.md

 Open `localhost:3000`

 Learn more on how to [configure your project](https://docs.reactioncommerce.com/reaction-docs/master/configuration).

 Having installation issues?
 Check out our [troubleshooting docs](https://docs.reactioncommerce.com/docs/next/troubleshooting-development).

-### Install and run using Docker
+### Install and run with Docker

 You can also run the app locally using [`docker-compose`](https://docs.docker.com/compose/) by running: